elastic/security-action-examples/TheHive - Cases/README.md

-This action creates an case in an instance of [TheHive.](https://thehive-project.org)
+This action creates a case in an instance of [TheHive.](https://thehive-project.org)

 You will need to create an API key for the account being used for automation.